-There are no definitive medical management guidelines for hyperparathyroidism during pregnancy apart from ensuring adequate hydration and correction of electrolyte abnormalities (96).
-Pharmacologic agents to treat hypercalcemia have not been adequately studied in pregnancy.
-Calcitonin does not cross the placenta and has been used safely (96).
+The main consideration is whether to operate electively in the second trimester, or observe the patient in the hope that surgical intervention can be delayed until sometime after delivery.
+There are no definitive medical management guidelines for hyperparathyroidism during pregnancy apart from ensuring adequate hydration and correction of electrolyte abnormalities (115).
+Pharmacologic agents to treat hypercalcemia have not been adequately studied in pregnancy, and follow-up on the babies has been brief (if at all).
+Calcitonin does not cross the placenta and has been used safely (115).
 Oral phosphate has also been used but is limited by diarrhea, hypokalemia, and risk of soft tissue calcifications.
-Bisphosphonates are relatively contraindicated because of their potential adverse effects on fetal endochondral bone development, although a review of 78 cases of bisphosphonate use in pregnancy found no obvious problems in most cases (101).
-Denosumab crosses the placenta and has been shown to cause an osteopetrotic-like phenotype in fetal cynomolgus monkeys and rats (102,103), and so it should be avoided in human pregnancy.
-High-dose magnesium has been proposed as a therapeutic alternative which should decreases serum PTH and calcium levels by activating the calcium sensing-receptor, but it has not been adequately studied for this purpose (104,105).
-The calcium receptor agonist cinacalcet, which is used to suppress PTH and calcium in nonpregnant subjects with primary or secondary hyperparathyroidism and parathyroid carcinoma, has also been tried in pregnancy (106-109).
-However, since the calcium receptor is expressed in the placenta and regulates fetal-placental calcium transfer (110), the possibility of adverse effects of cinacalcet on the fetus and neonate remain a concern.
+Bisphosphonates are relatively contraindicated because of their potential adverse effects on fetal endochondral bone development, although a review of 78 cases of bisphosphonate use in pregnancy found no obvious problems in most cases (122).
+Denosumab crosses the placenta and has been shown to cause an osteopetrotic-like phenotype in fetal cynomolgus monkeys and rats (123,124), and so it should be avoided in human pregnancy.
+High-dose magnesium has been proposed as a therapeutic alternative which should decreases serum PTH and calcium levels by activating the calcium sensing-receptor, but it has not been adequately studied for this purpose (125,126).
+The calcium receptor agonist cinacalcet, which is used to suppress PTH and calcium in nonpregnant subjects with primary or secondary hyperparathyroidism and parathyroid carcinoma, has also been tried in pregnancy (127-130).
+However, since the calcium receptor is expressed in the placenta and regulates fetal-placental calcium transfer (131), the possibility of adverse effects of cinacalcet on the fetus and neonate remain a concern.
+Heparin-free hemodialysis can lower the serum calcium before surgery (132).

-In any case that was followed medically, parathyroidectomy is recommended to be done postpartum, with monitoring in place to detect a postpartum hypercalcemic crisis.
+case that was followed medically, In any parathyroidectomy is recommended to be done postpartum, with monitoring in place to detect a postpartum hypercalcemic crisis.
+Since these women are presenting young with primary hyperparathyroidism, genetic testing may be indicated to rule out inherited causes.

-Familial Hypocalciuric Hypercalcemia
+Familial Hypocalciuric Hypercalcemia (FHH)